 Back to School Guide for Primary Teachers

 Back to school can be a stressful time for teachers.
-You are bombarded with a sea of images from social media, a never-ending list of things to get ready, and have many subjects to prep.
-Ideas are flying at you from all different places, and the pressure is on.
+The job bombards you with a sea of images from social media, a never-ending list of things to prepare, and many subjects to prep.
+As you know, ideas are flying at you from all different places, and the pressure is on.

 You know you need to focus down and find the best ones.
 But how?

 First of all, you need to think and plan for the essential pieces of the large teaching pie.
-You must decide which items need to be tackled first before all the rest, like getting organized, setting expectations, community building, classroom management, and forming relationships.
+You must decide which items to tackle first before all the rest.
+For example, you must organize your classroom and plans, set expectations, build community, practice classroom management, and form relationships.

 Ask yourself what are the most important lessons to teach in those first few precious weeks, and keep your focus there.
 Push the rest back…or hit SAVE for later!

-Be mindful about the time you have in the classroom by planning before the first day.
+Be mindful of your time in the classroom by planning before the first day.

-This back to school guide offers a wealth of helpful ideas to encourage you to get prepared and stay focused.
-It includes blog posts, an email course, children’s book suggestions, and classroom resources to help you start in the right direction on day 1.
+This back-to-school guide offers many helpful ideas to encourage you to prepare and stay focused.
+Among the resources included are blog posts, an email course, children’s book suggestions, and classroom resources to help you start in the right direction on day one.